CraigglesO/lycheeJS/guides/CONTRIBUTION.md

 Click on it, now you have to fill out the form with the description.
-When you've finished your Issue and have created your pull request you have to drag the Issue on the ZenHub Board to `Done`.
+When you've finished your Issue and have created your pull request you have to drag the Issue on the Scrum Board to `Done`.

 After that we can now automatically merge in your implemented features.
 If the merge was successful, the Issue is `Closed`.